Please contact me for media requests, coordination with groups and agencies, or educational programming information!

-She has served on the Riverside Food System Alliance, Riverside Sustainability Coalition, Riverside Citizen Science, Inland Urban Forest Council, the Riverside City-County Arroyo/Watershed committee, Rivers and Land Conservancy, Santa Ana Watershed Association, Inlandia Institute, the local chapter of the California Native Plant Society.
+She currently serves on the Riverside Food System Alliance, Environmental Education Collaborative of Riverside and San Bernardino Counties, and Inland Urban Forest Council.
+In the past, she has served on boards for the Riverside Sustainability Coalition (formerly GAP), Riverside Citizen Science, the Riverside City-County Arroyo/Watershed Committee, Rivers and Land Conservancy, Santa Ana Watershed Association, Inlandia Institute, and the local chapter of the California Native Plant Society.

 Diana was honored as Riverside's Good Neighbor of the Year in 2015 by the Riverside Neighborhood Partnership.